-- 1. Using Artificial Intelligence websites or apps to generate all or part of a paper or other assignment; - 2.
-Turning in a paper that has been purchased, borrowed, or downloaded from another writer or from an online site; - 3.
-Cutting and pasting together information from books, articles, other papers, or online sites without providing proper documentation; - 4.
-Using direct quotations (three or more words) from a source without showing them to be direct quotations and citing them; or - 5.
-Missing in-text citations.
+1. Using Artificial Intelligence websites or apps to generate, revise, or translate all or part of a paper or other assignment;

+2. Turning in a paper that has been purchased, borrowed, or downloaded from another writer or from an online site;

+3. Cutting and pasting together information from books, articles, other papers, or online sites without providing proper documentation;

+4. Using direct quotations (three or more words) from a source without showing them to be direct quotations and citing them;

+5. Submitting an assignment for this course that you also submitted to another course without my express approval;

+6. Missing in-text citations and/or missing works cited entries.